 ATV Service Module

-The ATV Service Module, which is not pressurised, includes propulsion systems, electrical power, computers, communications and most of the avionics.
-The avionics bay, which takes the form of a cylindrical ring of 1.36 m high, is located in the upper part of the Service Module.
+The ATV Service Module, which is not pressurised, includes the spacecraft's propulsion systems, electrical power, computers, communications and most of the avionics.
+The avionics bay, a cylindrical ring 1.36 m high, is located in the upper part of the Service Module.

-The ATV propulsion system provides the spaceship with the orbit transfer capability and the ISS re-boost support.
+ATV's propulsion system provides the spaceship with the orbit transfer capability and reboost support for the International Space Station.

 As a fully automatic spaceship, ATV navigates using four main engines (490 N thrust) plus 28 smaller thrusters (220 N) for attitude control.
 All valves and thrusters are controlled by four control units connected to the main ATV computers.